 There is a full list of tropes used in “A Rose For Emily” at TV Tropes.

 But is Emily the main character?
 The town is the main character really.
 Emily is an interesting artifact of it.
-Their weakness is that they crave drama, pretend to themselves that they care when they’re really just curious.
+Their shortcoming is that they crave drama, pretend to themselves that they care when they’re really just curious.
 Worst, their curiosity is misplaced.
 The narrator describes Emily as looking like an ‘idol’ (as in a statue that doesn’t move) without realising that Emily has created an actual statue of her own.
 The townsfolk have misjudged and underestimated this woman, thinking her pathetic and ‘mad’ when really she is dangerous and Machiavellian.

 It’s more about what Emily does not want.